Born Yesterday (1950 film): Plot summary

 Billie starts thinking for herself and applying her learning to her situation.
 She also falls in love with Paul, who begins to appreciate her intellectual development and reciprocate her feelings.
 When Billie begins to read the documents that Harry has her sign for businesses under her name, she disapproves of a crooked deal and refuses to sign.
 Harry reacts violently, striking her and forcing her to sign the contracts related to his crooked deal.
 After consulting a dictionary during the heat of the argument, Billie calls him a "fascist"; missing the mark, the increasingly out-of-his-depth Harry counters that he does not belong to any organized religion.
 Tension grows in Billie and Harry's relationship as he deals with her newfound inquisitiveness and independence.
 Growing wary, Harry tries to intimidate her into signing his assets back to him.

 With Paul's help, gathering evidence against Harry in a safe place as a precaution, Billie uses her leverage to escape from Harry's domination.
 She promises to give Harry back his property little by little as long as he "behaves" in his business dealings and leaves them alone.

-Later, when Paul and Billie are driving out of D.C., they are stopped for speeding by a traffic policeman who asks Paul for his "license"; Billie hands over their marriage license and the sympathetic officer lets them go.
+Later, when Paul and Billie are driving out of D.C., they are stopped for speeding by a traffic policeman who asks Paul for his "license"; Paul hands over their marriage license and the sympathetic officer lets them go.
 When Billie comments that their marriage was "predestination", the officer says that he does not know what that means, and Billie—the advocate for expanding vocabulary—responds, "Look it up."